SteffenEger/dldh/index.md

 - **Literature: Fiction & Narration**
+   - Reagan, A.J., Mitchell, L., Kiley, D., Danforth, C.M. and Dodds, P.S., 2016.
+The emotional arcs of stories are dominated by six basic shapes.
+EPJ Data Science, 5(1), p.31.
    - Chambers, N. and Jurafsky, D., 2009, August.
 Unsupervised learning of narrative schemas and their participants.
 ACL AFNLP
    - Maharjan, S., Kar, S., Montes-y-Gómez, M., Gonzalez, F.A. and Solorio, T., 2018.
 Letting emotions flow: Success prediction by modeling the flow of emotions in books.
 NAACL.
    - Kim, E. and Klinger, R., 2019.
 Frowning Frodo, Wincing Leia, and a Seriously Great Friendship: Learning to Classify Emotional Relationships of Fictional Characters.
 NAACL-HLT